 Each chapter includes a number of special features designed to enhance your preparation.
 These include the following sidebars:

 Jesus Connection

-These sidebars help you learn more about who Jesus is and how he is central to our faith and to the Sacrament of Confirmation.
+These sidebars help you to deepen your understanding of Jesus Christ and how he is central to our faith and to the Sacrament of Confirmation.